Andy Raven

 Guitar concept taught by Andy

-The Student and Tutor analyzed the chord structures and song arrangements of a Beatles song, focusing on identifying diatonic and non-diatonic chords, and understanding musical notation.
-The Student practiced playing the song, substituting chords as needed and interpreting repeat signs.
-The Tutor assigned another Beatles song for analysis and practice, with a plan to return to scales and soloing in the next session.
+The Student and Tutor analyzed a Beatles song, focusing on chord structures, diatonic and non-diatonic chords, and different ways of voicing chords.
+The Student practiced playing the song, incorporating personalized chord variations.
+Another Beatles song was assigned for the Student to analyze for the next session, with a plan to revisit scales and improvisation in the following week.

 Andy Raven taught a guitar lesson where a student from Phoenix College learned the E major chord, focusing on finger placement and strumming techniques.
 The learner practiced the E major chord and was then introduced to the A major chord.
 They also utilized a metronome to enhance their timing and rhythm.